Bald Eagles Soaring After Recovery

 Our state fish and wildlife agencies remain vigilant on behalf of bald eagles that still face threats from lead poisoning, illegal shooting, habitat loss, and disturbance.
 Their work to conserve, protect, and monitor the birds goes hand in hand with terrific education programs—from releasing birds into the wild to citizen science counts and eagle viewing tours.

-This 4th of July, you might show your patriotism this way.
-Hold up the bald eagle emblem.
-Be proud that our bird flies free again and pledge to help bald eagles and all America’s wildlife facing declines and hardship.
+This 4th of July, be proud that our bird flies free again and pledge to help bald eagles and all America’s wildlife facing declines and hardship.